BrennanKolotinsky/scheduler/README.md

   - Easier to navigate
 3. I would improve the UI, making it look more professional
 4. I would consider other technologies for scalability
+5. Buy a domain to change the URL